fduda/p3dst/trunk/readme.txt

 9.py

 Per vertex diffuse lighting with one point light, with shaders.
+The concept of spaces is introduced here.

 10.py